 Biometric Response Monitoring

-Facial coding technology analyzes micro-expressions that occur before conscious emotional awareness.
-These fleeting expressions reveal genuine reactions to brand communications, helping marketers understand which elements generate positive or negative responses.
+Facial coding technology analyzes micro-expressions—tiny, involuntary facial movements that occur before conscious awareness.
+These expressions reveal genuine emotions such as joy, surprise, confusion, or frustration.
+By studying these reactions, brands can identify which visuals, messages, or storytelling elements trigger positive or negative responses.

 Implementing Neuromarketing in Your Brand Strategy